AppFolio, Inc. (NASDAQ:APPF) Shares Purchased by Great West Life Assurance Co. Can

 Great West Life Assurance Co.
-Can increased its position in shares of AppFolio, Inc. (NASDAQ:APPF) by 76.6% in the third quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
-The firm owned 29,509 shares of the software maker’s stock after purchasing an additional 12,804 shares during the quarter.
+Can grew its stake in AppFolio, Inc. (NASDAQ:APPF) by 76.6% during the third quarter, according to the company in its most recent 13F filing with the SEC.
+The institutional investor owned 29,509 shares of the software maker’s stock after purchasing an additional 12,804 shares during the quarter.
 Great West Life Assurance Co.
-Can owned 0.09% of AppFolio worth $4,088,000 as of its most recent SEC filing.
+Can owned approximately 0.09% of AppFolio worth $4,181,000 as of its most recent filing with the SEC.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Steward Partners Investment Advisory LLC acquired a new stake in shares of AppFolio during the third quarter worth about $28,000.
-Nisa Investment Advisors LLC acquired a new stake in shares of AppFolio during the third quarter worth about $57,000.
-Macquarie Group Ltd. acquired a new stake in shares of AppFolio during the second quarter worth about $79,000.
-Fifth Third Bancorp acquired a new position in AppFolio in the third quarter valued at approximately $186,000.
-Finally, HighTower Advisors LLC acquired a new position in AppFolio in the second quarter valued at approximately $239,000.
-38.56% of the stock is owned by hedge funds and other institutional investors.
+Other large investors have also made changes to their positions in the company.
+Paloma Partners Management Co acquired a new stake in AppFolio during the third quarter valued at approximately $945,000.
+Twinbeech Capital LP acquired a new stake in AppFolio during the third quarter valued at $483,000.
+Zebra Capital Management LLC acquired a new stake in AppFolio during the third quarter valued at $253,000.
+California State Teachers Retirement System lifted its position in shares of AppFolio by 2.4% in the third quarter.
+California State Teachers Retirement System now owns 24,689 shares of the software maker’s stock worth $3,501,000 after buying an additional 583 shares during the last quarter.
+Finally, Cubist Systematic Strategies LLC lifted its position in shares of AppFolio by 65.7% in the third quarter.
+Cubist Systematic Strategies LLC now owns 2,670 shares of the software maker’s stock worth $379,000 after buying an additional 1,059 shares during the last quarter.
+38.56% of the stock is owned by institutional investors and hedge funds.

+A number of brokerages have weighed in on APPF.
+BidaskClub cut AppFolio from a “buy” rating to a “hold” rating in a research report on Friday.
+ValuEngine upgraded AppFolio from a “sell” rating to a “hold” rating in a research note on Monday, December 28th.
+Zacks Investment Research lowered AppFolio from a “hold” rating to a “sell” rating in a research note on Monday.
+Finally, Keefe, Bruyette & Woods started coverage on AppFolio in a research note on Monday, October 26th.
+They issued a “market perform” rating and a $150.00 price objective on the stock.
+Two investment analysts have rated the stock with a sell rating and four have given a hold rating to the stock.
+The company presently has an average rating of “Hold” and an average price target of $143.00.

-In related news, Director Janet Kerr sold 350 shares of the business’s stock in a transaction that occurred on Monday, November 2nd.
-The stock was sold at an average price of $143.94, for a total transaction of $50,379.00.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Director William R. Rauth III sold 12,413 shares of the business’s stock in a transaction that occurred on Monday, October 19th.
-The stock was sold at an average price of $159.42, for a total value of $1,978,880.46.
+In other AppFolio news, Director William R. Rauth III sold 27,911 shares of the firm’s stock in a transaction that occurred on Thursday, October 15th.
+The shares were sold at an average price of $161.06, for a total transaction of $4,495,345.66.
+Following the completion of the sale, the director now directly owns 50,000 shares in the company, valued at $8,053,000.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
+Also, Director William R. Rauth III sold 12,413 shares of the firm’s stock in a transaction that occurred on Monday, October 19th.
+The stock was sold at an average price of $159.42, for a total transaction of $1,978,880.46.
 Following the sale, the director now owns 50,000 shares of the company’s stock, valued at $7,971,000.
 The disclosure for this sale can be found here.
-Over the last ninety days, insiders have sold 85,695 shares of company stock valued at $13,958,632.
-Corporate insiders own 41.99% of the company’s stock.
+Insiders sold a total of 85,695 shares of company stock valued at $13,958,632 over the last quarter.
+41.99% of the stock is currently owned by company insiders.

-APPF has been the subject of a number of analyst reports.
-Zacks Investment Research downgraded AppFolio from a “buy” rating to a “hold” rating in a report on Tuesday, October 6th.
-BidaskClub downgraded AppFolio from a “buy” rating to a “hold” rating in a report on Friday.
-Keefe, Bruyette & Woods initiated coverage on AppFolio in a report on Monday, October 26th.
-They issued a “market perform” rating and a $150.00 price target for the company.
-Finally, ValuEngine raised AppFolio from a “sell” rating to a “hold” rating in a report on Monday, December 28th.
-One investment analyst has rated the stock with a sell rating and five have given a hold rating to the company.
-AppFolio currently has an average rating of “Hold” and a consensus price target of $143.00.

 AppFolio Company Profile